Ubuntu Change File Permissions

-Hello Ubuntu User!
-This Tutorial Shows You Step-by-step How-to Setup or Change the Permissions over Files and Directories on Ubuntu GNU/Linux.
+You are Welcome!
+The Tutorial Shows You Step-by-step How to Set or Change File/Directory Permissions on Ubuntu GNU/Linux.

-To Follow the Tutorial You will Need to have a Little Practice to Work on the Ubuntu Linux Console Terminal Command Line.
+And Following along this Change File Permissions Ubuntu Tutorial You will get a Little Practice to Work on the Ubuntu Linux Command Line.

-Included in the Article Links to Guides on Getting-Started with Command Line on Ubuntu Linux and to Setting Ownership over Ubuntu File System.
+Finally, included in the Article Links to Guides on Ubuntu Terminal Tutorial for Beginners and to Setting Ownership over Ubuntu File System.

 Open Terminal Console Window